bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 The `<Route>` component is used to wrap another component, causing that component to only be rendered if a certain URL is matched.
 The behavior of the `<Route>` component is controlled by the following props: `path`, `component`, `exact`, and `render` (optional).

 Create a simple `Users` component that returns `<h1>This is the users index!</h1>`.
-Now let’s refactor your `index.js` file so that you can create your routes within the component:
+Now let's refactor your `index.js` file so that you can create your routes within the component:

     // ./src/index.js
     import React from 'react';